ElvinRustamov/Data-Enthusiast-Learning-Journey-Work-Samples/Coursera/README.md

 Step 6: Clean the Dataset in Python
 - Perform data cleaning operations using Pandas or other libraries, based on the dataset's structure and specific requirements.

-Step 7: Create a Dashboard in Power BI
-- Open Power BI Desktop.
-- Load the cleaned dataset.
-- Design the dashboard by adding visuals, charts, and tables.
-- Customize the layout and appearance as needed.
-- Save the Power BI file.